jmcuneo/a4-components-a25/README.md

 - Express server handles api routes and connects to MongoDB for data persistence.

 ### General
-- Achieved  ninety percent or higher in all four Lighthouse categories for each page(Performance, Best Practices, Accessibility, and SEO).
+- (10 points) Achieved  ninety percent or higher in all four Lighthouse categories for each page(Performance, Best Practices, Accessibility, and SEO).
 - **!!!
 Add Screenshots !!!**

 ## Achievements

 ### Technical Achievements

+#### Achievement 1: OAuth Authentication with Auth0 (10 points)
+**Dummy Account Info** \
+Username: `example@gmail.com` \
+Password: `Password123`
 - I implemented Auth0 authentication using the `@auth0/nextjs-auth0` library.
 This was challenging because the [Auth0 quickstart](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) integration wasn't entirely descriptive, whereas the [GitHub](https://github.com/auth0/nextjs-auth0) page had a lot more detail.
 Once I found this GitHub page, it made the implementation much easier.

-- **Dummy Account Info**
-- Username: `example@gmail.com`
-- Password: `Password123`
+#### Achievement 2: Next.js with Express (Asking 5 points)
 - I used Next.js's file-based routing system alongside Express routing.
 Next.js handles the frontend routing, while Express handles the backend API routes.
-This proved to be challenging when trying to deploy to vercel, as the backend had to be serverless.
-The easiest solution was to use Next.js API routes for the backend, but this assignment requires the use of Express.
+This proved to be challenging when trying to deploy to vercel, as express is a long-running process.
+The preferable solution would have been to just use the Next.js API routes, but this assignment required the use of Express.
+Personally I have nothing wrong with Express, and I do actually like it, but I definitely would not have chosen to use NextJS if I had known that it would not play nice with Express.
 - I implemented (some) server-side rendering (SSR) using Next.js.
 This was a new to me, as I have only ever used client-side rendering (CSR) with React in the past.
 Not being able to use React hooks made it a bit challenging, but I was able to figure it out with some research.
 Many of the examples I saw online brought the db connection logic into the component file, but I instead used the "use server" directive to make get and post requests using axios.

-- TODO: Alternative hosting service achievement (if applicable)
-- TODO: 100% Lighthouse achievement (if applicable)
+#### Achievement 3: Alternative deployment on Vercel (5 points)
+- I deployed the application on Vercel.
+This proved to be a massive headache because Vercel is serverless.
+I wanted to use Vercel because it's supposed to have a really easy deployment with Next.js, but due to the Express requirement, it made things much more difficult.
+I used a 2 pronged approach, where I hosted the frontend on Vercel and the backend on Render.
+This worked, but it was not ideal.
+I had to use CORS middleware to handle cross-origin requests between the frontend and backend, which added complexity.
+It also means I had to write custom deployment scripts so that each platform would have the correct code.
+Overall, it was a good learning experience, but I understand why it's just recommended to use the Next.js API routes.
+Not sure if I can count this as a technical achievement, but if so it should be worth at least 5 points.

 ### Design/Evaluation Achievements
-I followed the w3 org accessibility tips for writing, designing, and developing.
+(10 points) I followed the w3 org accessibility tips for writing, designing, and developing.
 Here are a list of 12 specific tips I followed:

 #### Writing
 1. Provide clear instructions: The form the user inputs data into has clear instructions on what information is required.
 The "Enter data" page has examples of valid inputs for each field.
 It also indicates errors when the user inputs invalid data (i.e if the user puts in a non-valid email address).